Wednesday, August 12, 2026

 • Connectivity Critical Path: Fiber, OSP/ISP, and Time to Service

-• Permitting and Environmental Review: What Prevents Delay
+• Permitting and Environmental Review: Reducing Delay Without Losing Trust

 8:15 AM - 9:00 AM